azurenoops/terraform-overlays-baseline/docs/deployment/landing-zone.md

 # Mission Enclave Landing Zone Starter

-The Mission Enclave Landing Zone Starter Terraform module provides an opinionated approach for deploying and managing the core platform capabilities of Azure landing zones architecture using Terraform, with a focus on the central resource hierarchy:
+The Mission Enclave Landing Zone Starter Composition Terraform module provides an opinionated approach for deploying and managing the core platform capabilities of Azure landing zones architecture using Terraform, with a focus on the central resource hierarchy.

 ## Architecture